thomazthz/godot-wakatime/README.md

 All heartbeats sent are printed to Godot output console. `OS.execute` do this by default and can't be disabled. **Be careful to not reveal your printed API key to anyone**.

+For now, [`pygments` doesn't support GDScript by default](https://bitbucket.org/birkenfeld/pygments-main/issues/1429/add-lexer-for-gdscript-from-godot-game).
+The workaround is to use a custom rule to force any files ending with `.gd` to be categorized as GDScript. (https://wakatime.com/settings/rules)

 ## TODO